AnthonyPrudent/Chess-Project/README.md

 ## Project timeline and technologies used

 I coded this chess game over the course of two weeks to showcase my technical skillset.
-The chess game is entirley in Python and I utilized GitHub for version control.
+The chess game is entirely in Python and I utilized GitHub for version control.

 ## Description